Chamonix, Mont Blanc, and the Aiguille du Midi

 Complete Video Script

-From Lyon, we drive east into the Alps — into a valley dominated by Mont Blanc, Europe's tallest peak.
+From Lyon, we drive east into the Alps — into a valley dominated by Mont Blanc, western Europe's tallest peak.

 The alpine resort of Chamonix, nestled in the valley, is filled with enthusiasm for the surrounding mountains.
 Tourists and avid climbers alike mix it up in the streets.